 - Equip parents with information for decision-making

 When a child is found to be deaf or hard-of-hearing, parents and other family members must make a difficult and highly personal decision regarding how the child will communicate.
 For example, the child may use a combination of oral and auditory skills together with assistive or augmentative devices, such as hearing aids, cochlear implants, FM transmitters, and other technologies.
 Or the child may learn American Sign Language (ASL), speechreading, cued speech, or a combination of oral and manual measures.
 Medical and other health professionals can provide information that enables parents to explore communication options, research findings, and informal support mechanisms before making their choice.
-(See the NIDCD fact sheets Communication Considerations for Parents of Deaf and Hard-of-Hearing Children, Silence Isn’t Always Golden, and Milestones in Your Child’s Speech and Language Development.)
+(See the NIDCD fact sheets Your Baby's Hearing and Communicative Development Checklist and Milestones in Your Child’s Speech and Language Development.)